lococoder-tx/lococoder-tx/README.md

 **I'm always looking for new, exciting opportunities.**

 Have an idea you'd like to share, but don't know where to start?

+I'll help you make sense of this messy and confusing world that is Tech.

 Reach out and connect with me at any of the links below.

 [![Website](https://img.shields.io/badge/Website-000000?style=for-the-badge&logo=globe&logoColor=white)](https://lococoder.com)
 [![Email](https://img.shields.io/badge/Email-Contact%20Me-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:contact@lococoder.com)